sasirura/resume/modules_en/professional.typ

   title: [Intermediate Software Engineer],
   society: [Ivedha Inc.],
   logo: image("../src/logos/ivedha.png"),
-  date: [Sep 2023 – Present],
+  date: [Aug 2024 – Present],
   location: [Colombo, LK],
   description: list(
-    [Engineered and owned a microservice in Go that automated Google Cloud resource provisioning for our internal platform, enabling faster and more consistent deployments across environments..], [Led the migration of backend data from Firebase to PostgreSQL, improving data consistency, scalability, and long-term maintainability], [Developed custom plugins for Backstage to improve developer experience and automate internal workflows.], [Queried and processed GCP billing data using BigQuery to generate reports on cloud spend, helping the team identify cost-saving opportunities.], ),
+    [Engineered and owned a microservice in Go that automated Google Cloud resource provisioning for our internal platform, enabling faster and more consistent deployments across environments..], [Led the migration of backend code from Firebase to PostgreSQL.], [Developed custom plugins for Backstage to improve developer experience and automate internal workflows.], [Queried and processed GCP billing data using BigQuery to generate reports on cloud spend, helping the team identify cost-saving opportunities.], ),